Dillon Francis Oberholzer

 When running a marina the marina office is normally responsible for the communication of national maritime security information regarding foreign vessels entering or leaving a port.

-When operating and managing the Aruba Marina, and in my position in the Riviera Beach Marina in Florida (USA) I was responsible for the initial vessel inspection, crew count and coast guard notification of a foreign vessel arrival.
+When operating and managing the Aruba Marina and in my position in the Riviera Beach Marina in Florida (USA), I was responsible for the initial vessel inspection, crew count and coast guard notification of a foreign vessel arrival.
 In South Africa as the Bosun of the Natal University Yacht Club (UNYC), I was responsible for monitoring and recording all vessel sailings off-shore, as well as vessel sea worthiness certification with all required safety equipment.
 These marina management duties have often included Yacht Race Course design and coordination, crew counts and sail training for coastal yacht masters licences.
 In Durban, South Africa, (UNYC), all reports were handed in to the port authority prior to and after each event.
+In Jamaica, I participated in the organization of the “Pineapple Cup” where I met Ted Turner.

-Please contact me for further information regarding marina maintenance is concerned for as having had over 30 years of working experience in and running marinas I have done many varied projects.
+Please contact me for further information regarding marina maintenance, as having had over 30 years of working experience in and running marinas I have done many varied projects.

-The first and foremost items are licencing and permits.
+The first and foremost requirements are licencing and permits.
 Every country, state, province and town has different ordinances and different authorities that you have to work with.
-Depending on the location of your marina you may have to deal with the Harbour Master the Army Core of Engineers and the EPA equivalents as well as local fire, EMT services, police and Coast Guard among others.
+Depending on the location of your marina you may have to deal with the Harbour Master the Army Core of Engineers and the EPA equivalents as well as local Fire, EMT Services, Police and Coast Guard among others.
 I have done all of this in numerous marinas in various countries of the world.
-Many follow the USA EPA guidelines and international maritime law, but the actual application and interpretation is normally up to local authorities.
+Many follow the USA- EPA guidelines and international maritime law, but the actual application and interpretation is normally up to local authorities.

 The equipment and systems functionality as well as EPA and OSHA regulatory requirements all have to be monitored and evaluated on a regular basis.

-I have purchased , maintained and operated many different types of haul-out systems as well as over-head and hydraulic boom crane systems for the removal and transport of motors, transportation of 50 ton tools in 400 foot long boat factories etc.
+I have purchased, maintained and operated many different types of haul-out systems as well as over-head and hydraulic boom crane systems for the removal and transport of motors, transportation of 50 ton tools (boat moulds) in 400 foot long boat factories.
+Each e systems has required its own unique management system.

 I have operated and worked with well run Dry-Storage facilities as well as incompetently run, badly designed and poorly operated units.
 There is nothing worse than a client planning a vacation and his boat is either not ready, can't be brought down or is covered in drippings from the boat above.